utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-For the generator function, when it is turned on `eager=True`, it will also be resolved directly when it is called, such as
+For the generator function, when `eager=True`, params will also be parsed directly when it is called, such as

 ```python
 import utype